vSphere8upgrade/7u3-to-8u1/README.md

 https://luchodelorenzi.com/2020/05/28/proactively-checking-and-replacing-sts-certificate-on-vsphere-6-x-7-x/

-# Upgrade execution
+# Upgrade Execution <a name="upgradeexecution"></a>

-This section is a good start, but you will have to adjust and expand to your environment and conditions.
+__*Note*__: This section is a good start, but you will have to adjust and expand to your environment and conditions.
 Place the VCSA VM in a known host and stop automatic movement of VMs by putting DRS in manual mode.
 You may also clone the VCSA VM as an extra backup, or create a snapshot, but be aware that linked mode vCenters need a cold snapshot of all vCenters linked, and this is something you should be doing in coordination with GSS.

-## Upgrade day preparation checklist
+## Upgrade Day Preparation Checklist <a name="prepchecklist"></a>

 1. Finish upgrade documentation plan
 2. Gather temporary IP address for vCenter(s)
 3. Gather needed software and hardware ISOs (confirm md5/sha-1 checksums to make sure they aren't corrupted)
 4. Test ESXi host remote access credentials
 5. Set a longer maintenance window than needed
-6. Have proactive GSS ticket handy
+6. Have a proactive GSS ticket handy

-## Upgrade order list
+## Upgrade Order List <a name="orderlist"></a>

 An actual execution order should be in your upgrade documentation plan.
 The below is an example (which is not meant to be comprehensive):